 C103.6 Building documentation and close out submittal requirements.
-The construction documents shall specify that the documents described in this section be provided to the building owner or owner’s authorized agent with 180 days of the date of receipt of the certificate of occupancy.
+The construction documents shall specify that the documents described in this section be provided to the building owner or owner’s authorized agent with 90 days of the date of receipt of the certificate of occupancy.

 C103.6.1 Record documents.
 Construction documents shall be updated to convey a record of the completed work.
 Such updates shall include mechanical, electrical and control drawings red-lined, or redrawn if specified, that show all changes to size, type and locations of components, equipment and assemblies.
+Construction documents shall include the location and catalogue number of each piece of equipment.

 C103.6.2 Manuals.
 An operating and maintenance manual shall be provided for each component, device, piece of equipment, and system governed by this code.
 The manual shall include all of the following:

-Submittal data indicating all selected options for each piece of equipment.
+Submittal data indicating all selected options for each piece of equipment and control.

 Manufacturer's operation manuals and maintenance manuals for each device, piece of equipment, and system requiring maintenance, except equipment not furnished as part of the project.
 Required routine maintenance actions, cleaning and recommended relamping shall be clearly identified.